pcal43/splitscreen/README.md

 * Get your friends and have a Minecraft party!

 ## Other mod features
-* Username is displayed in the upper-left corner of the main menu (so you can tell which window is which)
+* Username is displayed in the upper-left corner of the main menu (so you can tell who's who)
 * Skips the 'I Know What I'm Doing' backup screen

 ## Acknowledgements